 How do I apply?

 Submit a Harvest Ridge Cooperative Charter School Request for Admission.
-This can be completed online or printed and emailed to email@example.com, or dropped by the school office.
+This can be completed online by clicking the link above.

 Continuing students who are currently enrolled in the charter school do not need to reapply.
 Applicants will be placed on the waiting list for full classes in the date and time order that they are received.